Teo27/Geomon-Website/README.md

 # Geomon-Website

-The server and website part of my 4th semester project (Geomon) This is the code for the server part as well as the website part of the Geomon project.
+This is the code for the server part as well as the website part of the Geomon project.

 In here I was supposed to create a WCF service, which would have both REST and SOAP based services.
 At first I had a selfhosting server,